stratosphereips/pcap-iograph-plotter/README.md

 ### Default configuration

-To use the basic configuration, which will get you information about most of the procols you simply run:
+To use the basic configuration, which will get you statistics for most of the procols you simply run:

 ```shell
 pcap-iograph-plotter.py -f [pcap-file]